ducquando/learn-swift/language guide/3-control-flow-statements.md

 }
 print(num)       // 10
 ```

+## Demo Code
+Above example codes are avaialable in the folder *Code* under the name [3-control-flow-statements.playground](../../../code/3-control-flow-statements.playground).
+For instruction to preview code directly on Github, please refer to this section on [Code Preview](../../../README.md/#code-preview).

 ## References
 Inc., A. (2022). *About the Language Reference*.
 The Swift Programming Language (Swift 5.6).
 Retrieved March 25, 2022, from https://docs.swift.org/swift-book/ReferenceManual/AboutTheLanguageReference.html